slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On shame, confidence and validation

 <!--
+- too many people undervalue what they are and overvalue what they are not.
 > *"I was ashamed of myself when I realized that life was a costume party; and I attended with my real face."
 -- Franz Kafka*
 - money problems are self-confidence problems.